angelocatalani/sales-taxes-problem/README.md

 - computing the total price for all the basket's items
 - computing the total taxes for all the basket's items

+The `Parser` is an interface that is in charge of:
+- deserializing the text representing the receipt details into a tuple of `Bakset`
+- serializing the tuple of `Basket` into the expected output We decided to make it abstract because so that the code is resilient to changes in the recipe text format.

+The `ExerciseItem` is the concrete implementation of the`Item` under the exercise taxation system.

+The `ExerciseTaxCalculator` is the concrete implementation of the `TaxCalculator` under the exercise taxation system.

+The `ExerciseParser` is the concrete implementation of the `Parser` that uses items of type:
+`ExerciseItems`and assumes the recipe format of the exercise.

 ### Installation
 To install and configure `poetry` run